jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 | ------ | ------- |
 | `bool` | `false` |

-By default the program will do it's absolute best to try and find when a file was uploaded.
-It'll then set the `last modified`, `last accessed` dates on the file to match.
-On Windows and MacOS, it will also try to set the `created` date.
+By default the program will do it's absolute best to try and find the upload date of a file.
+It'll then set the `last modified` and `last accessed` dates on the file to match.
+On Windows and macOS, it will also try to set the `created` date.

 Setting this to `true` will disable this function, and the dates for those metadata entries will be the date the file was downloaded.